peter50216/trailblazer.github.io/guides/trailblazer-in-20-minutes.md

 # Trailblazer in 20 minutes

+This guide only describes a *Create* operation.
+The same applies to all kinds of other functions, such as updating or deleting.
+We only had 20 minutes.

 Announcing itself as a *High-Level Architecture*, Trailblazer aims to help software teams to implement the actual business logic of their applications.

 In Trailblazer, we understand business logic as anything that happens after intercepting the HTTP request, and returning a response document.